 The idea is that meeting up with people once a week to talk about the universe and whatnot sounds great, but maybe we could leave out all the declarations of fact regarding unknown propositions.
-Can we remain conscious after death?
+Can we remain conscious, in some way, after death?
 I don’t think so, but we can definitely talk about it.
 What’s it take to be a good person?
 What should we value in life?
 What does success mean?
 How do I achieve happiness?
-I have no idea, but I’d love to talk about it.
+I have no idea, and I’d love to hear what you think.
 These questions, and pretty much all of the rest of them, are up for discussion at The Church of Black Coffee.

 Why the Name?

-I like black coffee.
+I like black coffee, seemed like as good a thing to build a church around as any other.
 I can probably come up with a metaphor though.
 Life is what it is, and without inquiry it can be kind of bitter, your questions and curiosity are what make it sweet.
 Get it?
 Life is black coffee and trying to figure out stuff is cream and sugar?
 Kind of falls apart if you like black coffee though, I’ll work on it.

 Are there any fundamental beliefs required to be a member?